Madu-J/gamebox/README.md

 ### The Score Area

-- The uses will only see result at the end of the game.
+- The user will only see result at the end of the game.

 ![score]()